crucial-rushil/readmeTrial/README.md

 ### Initial Goals

+The frontend was designed to be the primary interface for both creators and administrators, replacing direct interaction with Airtable and reducing friction in the invoice submission process.
+The core goals were to:

-* Build a secure invoice submission form for creators
-* Upload invoice details and PDFs
+* Build a **secure invoice submission form** that allows creators to enter payment details and upload invoice PDFs without exposing internal tools.
-* Sync Airtable records automatically
+* Enforce **basic validation and structure** on submitted data so that incomplete or malformed submissions are caught early.
+* Automatically sync submitted data with the backend so Airtable records stay consistent without manual admin intervention.
-* Provide admins with a real-time dashboard
+* Provide administrators with a **real-time dashboard** to monitor invoice status, payments, and purchase orders from a single interface.

 ### Core Pages

-* **Home Page** – Adobe-themed landing page linking to invoice form and admin dashboard
+* **Home Page** – An Adobe-themed landing page that routes users to either the invoice submission form or the admin login.
-* **Login Page** – Admin authentication (protected access)
+* **Login Page** – A protected authentication page that restricts access to internal tools to authorized admins.
-* **Invoice Submission Form** – Public-facing form for creators to submit payment info and invoices
+* **Invoice Submission Form** – A public-facing form where creators submit payment information and upload invoice PDFs, which are then sent to the backend for processing.
-* **Admin Dashboard** – View payments, POs, Airtable records, and in-progress contract generation
+* **Admin Dashboard** – An internal dashboard that displays synced Airtable data, including payments, purchase orders, and community leader records, as well as visibility into in-progress contract generation.

+The frontend intentionally contains minimal business logic.
+All payment handling, Airtable updates, and contract generation are delegated to the backend via REST APIs to keep the client lightweight and secure.

 ---